itera-io/provider-jet-taikun-workshop/README.md

-# provider-jet-taikun-workshop
-A workshop to explain the basics of the Taikun Crossplane provider
+# Crossplane Provider for Taikun Workshop

+## Repo structure

+The `workshop/` directory contains the files required at the start of the workshop.

+The LaTeX sources for the workshop manual are located in the `src/` directory.